Mips2648/jeedom-kroomba/README.md

 It was originaly created by kavod (Brice Grichy) who gave  it its name kroomba (with a K as Kavod :) ) Brice's Github repo is at  https://github.com/kavod/kroomba .

+It uses the Python library Roomba980-Python written by Nick Waterton to communicate with the robot.
+See https://github.com/NickWaterton/Roomba980-Python

 If you find a bug or want to suggest a new feature, please open an issue.